-Lee Winslett (term expires 12/31/2026)
+Lee Winslett, Co-Chair (term expires 12/31/2026)

 Lee Winslett has been a Director for Craft3 since 2008.
-He is also the Chair of the Finance Committee and a member of the Executive Committee and Audit and Enterprise Risk Management Committee.
+He was elected as Co-Chair of the Board in February 2025.
+He is also the Chair of the Finance Committee and a member of the Executive Committee and Audit & Enterprise Risk Management Committee.
 He brings expertise in finance, banking, lending, management, and fund and community development to the board and committees.